Persuasion (1995 film): Plot

-The film opens by cross-cutting between scenes of a Royal Navy ship carrying Admiral Croft, and a carriage carrying Mr. Shepherd and his widowed daughter Mrs. Clay to Kellynch Hall.
-Shepherd and Clay are accosted by creditors due to the debts owed by the residence's owner, Sir Walter Elliot, while Croft discusses the end of the Napoleonic Wars with fellow officers of the navy.
-Sir Walter, a vain foppish baronet, is faced with financial ruin.
-Though Sir Walter initially opposes the idea, he eventually agrees temporarily to move to Bath while the Hall is let; the idea came from Shepherd, family friend Lady Russell, and Sir Walter's second daughter, the intelligent Anne Elliot.
+A naval ship carries Admiral Croft, while a horse and buggy carries Mr Shepherd and his daughter Mrs Clay to Kellynch Hall.
+Shepherd and Clay are accosted by creditors over the debts owed by the residence's owner, Sir Walter Elliot, while Croft discusses the end of the Napoleonic Wars with fellow navy officers.

+Sir Walter, a vain foppish baronet, is faced with financial ruin unless he retrenches.
+Though he initially opposes the idea, he eventually agrees to temporarily move to Bath while the hall is let; the idea came from Shepherd, family friend, Lady Russell, and Sir Walter's second eldest daughter, the intelligent Anne.

-Anne is visibly shaken upon learning that the new tenant of Kellynch Hall will be Admiral Croft, who is the brother-in-law of Captain Frederick Wentworth.
-Wentworth is the naval officer Anne was persuaded to reject in marriage eight years previously because of his uncertain prospects.
-Captain Wentworth has now become very wealthy from taking prize ships in the Napoleonic Wars and has returned to England, presumably to find a wife.
-Later, Anne expresses to Lady Russell her unhappiness at her once wealthy family's current predicament, and at her past decision to reject the captain's marriage proposal.
-Anne visits her younger sister Mary, a hypochondriac who has married into a local farming family, the Musgroves.
-Anne patiently listens to the various complaints confided in her by each of the Musgrove family; this includes Mary's husband Charles, sisters-in-law Louisa and Henrietta, and parents-in-law Mr. and Mrs. Musgrove.
+Anne is upset that the new Kellynch Hall tenant is Admiral Croft, whose brother-in-law is Frederick Wentworth—a naval captain.
+Nine years earlier, Lady Russell persuaded Anne to decline his marriage proposal due to his lack of prospects and connections.
+Wentworth is now wealthy from serving in the Wars, and has returned to England, presumably to find a wife.

+Later, Anne expresses to Lady Russell her unhappiness at her family's current financial predicament, and regrets rejecting the captain's marriage proposal.
+While the family goes to Bath, Anne visits her other sister Mary, a hypochondriac who married into an influential farming family living at the estate of Uppercross.
+Anne patiently listens to the many various complaints confided in her by each of the Musgrove family: Mary's husband Charles, sisters-in-law Louisa and Henrietta, and parents-in-law Mr and Mrs Musgrove.

-Captain Wentworth comes to dine with the Musgroves, but Anne avoids going, volunteering to nurse Mary's injured son.
-The following morning at breakfast, Anne and Mary are met briefly by Wentworth, the first time he and Anne have seen each other since she rejected him.
+Captain Wentworth comes to dine with the Musgroves, but Anne avoids going by volunteering to nurse Mary's injured son.
+The following morning at breakfast, Anne and Mary are briefly visited by Wentworth, the first time he and Anne have met since her rejection.
 Anne later hears that Wentworth thought her so altered that he "would not have known [her] again".

-Louisa and Henrietta begin to pursue marriage with Wentworth, as the family is unaware of his and Anne's past relationship.
-Visibly hurt by Anne's refusal years before, Wentworth appears to court Louisa, much to Anne's chagrin.
-Wentworth is told by Louisa that Anne had refused Charles' offer of marriage - a refusal which the Musgroves believed to be at the instigation of Lady Russell.
-After that, Charles had instead proposed to Mary.
+Wentworth, along with his sister and brother-in-law, becomes a regular guest at Uppercross.
+His manners are relaxed and charming, but he avoids direct contact with Anne.
+Louisa and Henrietta openly flirt with Wentworth, unaware of his and Anne's past relationship.
+This causes upset with Henrietta’s suitor, Henry Hayter.
+During a walk to his hometown of Winthrop, the couple reconnect and Anne overhears Wentworth praising Louisa’s strength of will.
+He also learns that Anne had received a marriage offer from Charles, which she rejected, apparently once again due to the advice of Lady Russell.
+Charles then wed Mary.